LabNeuroCogDevel/corticalmyelin_maturation/docs/index.md

 ### Project Directories
 The project directory on rhea is: **/Volumes/Hera/Projects/corticalmyelin_development**

-The directory structure on rhea is as follows:
+The directory structure on rhea is as follows below:

 ```
 BIDS: BIDS-compliant MP2RAGE data